What to know about Alex Murdaugh’s murder trial - NewsBreak

-Alex Murdaugh's family long dominated the legal scene in his small South Carolina county but for the past six weeks, Murdaugh has been on the other side of the courtroom, standing trial on murder charges in the shootings of his wife and son.
+Alex Murdaugh’s family long dominated the legal scene in his small South Carolina county, but for the past six weeks, he was on the other side of the courtroom, standing trial on murder charges in the shootings of his wife and son.
+He was convicted Thursday and sentenced to life in prison the next morning.

-More than 75 witnesses have been called and about 800 photographs, reports and exhibits have been presented as evidence.
-Jurors are expected to visit the crime scene Wednesday, before both sides present their closings.
+More than 75 witnesses were called and about 800 photographs, reports and exhibits were presented as evidence.
+Jurors visited the crime scene Wednesday before the prosecution and defense gave closing arguments over parts of two days.

+When closing arguments wrapped up Thursday, the judge turned Murdaugh’s fate over to jurors, who took less than three hours to come back with their verdict.
+Murdaugh, 54, could have received as little as 30 years behind bars, but the judge on Friday gave him the maximum: two consecutive life sentences without the possibility of parole.

 WHAT HAPPENED WITH THE KILLINGS?

 Prosecutors took more than a year to charge the disgraced lawyer with murder but decided not to pursue the death penalty.
-Murdaugh, who is also charged with about 100 counts of financial and other crimes, has adamantly denied any involvement in the killings.
-If convicted, he faces 30 years to life in prison.
+Murdaugh, who is also charged with about 100 counts of financial and other crimes, adamantly denied any involvement in the killings.

-Prosecutors, who contend Murdaugh killed his wife and son to distract from his financial crimes, have not presented direct evidence against Alex Murdaugh.
+Prosecutors, who contend that Murdaugh killed his wife and son to distract from his financial crimes, did not present direct evidence against him.

 They called 61 witnesses and introduced more than 550 pieces of evidence over 17 days of testimony — from descriptions of the brutality of the killings to numbing details about bank records.

-The weapons used to kill the victims have not been produced.
-But prosecutors did get one key piece of evidence that both showed Murdaugh lied to police and put him at the kennels where his wife and son were shot just five minutes before investigators think they were killed because they stopped using their cellphones.
+The weapons used to kill the victims were not produced.
+But prosecutors did get one key piece of evidence that showed Murdaugh lied to police and that put him at the kennels where his wife and son were shot just five minutes before investigators think they were killed because they stopped using their cellphones.

-It's a video taken by Paul Murdaugh, locked in his cellphone for a year after the killings until federal agents could hack into it.
-Alex Murdaugh told the first police officer to arrive and every one after that he was never at the kennels.
-His voice is on that video.
+It’s a video taken by Paul Murdaugh, locked in his cellphone for a year after the killings until federal agents could hack into it.
+Alex Murdaugh told the first police officer to arrive and every investigator afterward that he was never at the kennels.
+But his voice is on that video.

+“That changed everything,” prosecutor Creighton Waters said in his closing statement Wednesday.

 “I did lie to them,” was one of the first things Murdaugh said when he took the stand in his own defense, blaming paranoia about law enforcement because he was addicted to opiates and had a bottle of pills in his pocket when he was questioned.